kayzfiq/linux-sysadmin-toolkit/README.md

 - Security researchers for hardening guides
 - Open source projects that inspired these tools
 - Everyone who contributed feedback and suggestion

+Looking for:

+📞 Mentorship opportunities in cybersecurity
+📞 Junior Linux SysAdmin positions
+📞 SOC Analyst or Security Engineer roles
+📞 Collaboration on security projects

 ## 📞 Support